 Prince Henry's Room, House museum at Inner Temple Gatehouse, Fleet Street, London, England

-Prince Henry's Room is a museum occupying the first floor of 17 Fleet Street in London's historic City of London district.
-The space displays an ornate Jacobean plaster ceiling with wood paneling, leaded windows, and a fireplace with decorative wood surround that reflect the period craftsmanship.
+Prince Henry's Room is a historic house museum on the first floor of 17 Fleet Street, in the City of London.
+The room features a Jacobean plaster ceiling, wood paneling, leaded windows, and a fireplace with a carved wood surround.

 The room was once part of a tavern where people gathered to drink wine and enjoy music together.
 The Prince of Wales feathers carved into the plaster remind visitors of the royal connections that made this location special in its day.